Are you using SWOT analysis to form the future strategy of your business?

 You definitely should be.

-It’s an effective way to identify what your company is doing well, where it needs to grow, what it needs to improve, and what could be its undoing.
+The SWOT analysis of a company helps it identify what it is doing well, where it needs to grow, what it needs to improve, and what could be its undoing.

-And the best part is, conducting a SWOT analysis doesn’t require a big investment of time.
+And the best part is, doing a SWOT analysis doesn’t require a big investment of time.
 In fact, it is something that can be quick, simple and fun.
-When you get it right, it will give your business an advantage.
+Done right, a SWOT will give you a competitive edge in your niche or industry. .
 It’s that powerful.

-In this article, we’ll discuss what a SWOT analysis is, highlight some scenarios where it makes sense to conduct a SWOT analysis of a company, and provide tips and advice for conducting a SWOT analysis of your own.
+In this article, we’ll discuss what a SWOT analysis is, highlight some scenarios where it makes sense to conduct a SWOT analysis, and provide tips and advice for conducting a SWOT analysis of your own.
 We’ll also share a few examples and templates that you can use to evaluate your current position in the market.

 Let’s get going.